Innsbruck isn’t all about the skiing & winter sports. From mountain biking to hiking, here’s how to spend an amazing summer in Innsbruck, Austria!

-So, if our video has inspired you to see a little more of Innsbruck, here are some of the best things you can do there.
+So, if our video has inspired you to see a little more of the city, then this is what to do in Innsbruck!

 Stand in the shadows of the Bergisel Ski Jump

-We started the day at Bergisel Ski Jump.
+The Bergisel Ski Jump is one of the most famous landmarks in Innsbruck.
 How anyone can throw themselves off this thing I have no idea.
-Eddie assured me it was one of the most exhilarating things you can do – obviously I’ll have to take his word for that as I can’t see myself trying this anytime soon.
+Eddie assured me it was one of the most exhilarating things you can do.
+Obviously I’ll have to take his word for that as I can’t see myself trying this anytime soon.

 Anyway, competitions were first held at the Bergisel Ski Jump in the 1920s.
 Since then, it has been redeveloped and expanded to a capacity of 28,000 people.